In loving memory of babushka Vera (grandma

 Update January 4th, 2006: Nobody lives forever, not even Babushka Vera.
 On Wednesday, the 4th of January 2006 in the beginning of the evening babushka Vera passed away into heaven at the age of 91.
 The whole day she had been in a happy and friendly mood.
 In the afternoon, a few hours before she died, she had told to a woman who lives in the same building a very strange dream.
 In her sleep that afternoon a relative (a woman who had died too early and who had to say aunt to babushka Vera) appeared who told to babushka Vera: 'Come on, aunt Vera, you have been sleeping long enough now.
 Come with me!'.
 Babushka Vera had told to the neighbor-woman that she saw the appearance as an invitation to die, but babushka Vera had told the neighbor-woman that she did not want to die.
 Only a few hours later babushka Vera actually died peacefully, probably because of a brain-infarct or something like that.

-The last couple of years in her life, in her eighties and nineties, babushka Vera lived in Minsk and enjoyed her pension.
+The last couple of years in her life, in her eighties and nineties, babushka Vera lived in Minsk, together with her daughter Lidia.
+Lidia was her only child that survived the war.
 Babushka Vera always received a special pension from the Russian Federation because she had been working in the defense-industry during the war.